robinbryce/benchblock/README.md

 Please see [go-tusk](https://github.com/rliebz/tusk#readme), [yq](https://github.com/mikefarah/yq/blob/master/README.md) for up to installation details and information for other platforms.

 The [go-quorum](https://github.com/ConsenSys/quorum.git) clone clone is needed to take advantage of  compose remote debug  configuration [^2], but otherwise can be ommitted

-# Smoke test all supported consensus methods

-`for cc in raft ibft rrr; do bbake new ${cc}default ${cc}; done` Then cd into each of raftdefault, ibftdefault and rrrdefault in turn and do `docker-compose up`

-Ctrl-C (and possibly docker-compose down) to clean up between each run